 Treatment of UTIs in pregnant women

-- Uncomplicated UTI
+- Lower UTI

-Children and adolescents
+UTI in children and adolescents

-- Indicated in patients with suspected UTI that fulfill one of the following criteria:
+Urinalysis and urine culture are indicated in patients with suspected UTI that fulfill one of the following criteria

 - Any febrile infant or child with an abnormal urinary tract or family history of urinary tract disease

-Renal and bladder ultrasound
+Renal and bladder ultrasound indicated in:

-- Voiding cystourethrography (VCUG)
+- Voiding cystourethrography (VCUG) used in: